KeithETruesdell/widget-counter/README.md

 - English Version Translated by AlynxZhou

 	I saw a counter on Hackghost's desktop showing a number "233", and I asked him what it means curiously.
 He said "That represents how many times I was interrupted by idiots today".
-After speaking he pressed the button of counter again, and then the number became "234".
+After speaking he pressed the button of the counter again, and then the number became "234".

 ## Usage

-Click the counter on the status bar to add 1 and count **WHAT THE FUCK** you want to count, including your coding hours, your drinking times, your fucking fucking times, your fucking fucking this counter times, etc.
+Click the counter on the status bar to add 1 and count a **WIDGET** you want to count, including your coding hours, your drinking times, times interupted, times your coworker coughed in your face, etc.

+You can edit the name of the counter to be more appropriate, or more discrete as well.

-It's a meta-counter that can count every thing you did with/without Atom, a hackable text editor for the 21st centery, with a fuckable counter.
+It's a meta-counter that can count every thing you did with/without Atom, a hackable text editor for the 21st centery, with a hackable counter.

+## Images
 ![They say I need an image for my package.](./usage.png)

 ## License